SquareGPS/navixy-api/docs/backend-api/how-to/get-tracker-list.md

 you can add an optional filter parameter to the request that will only return matching records.

 This parameter has following constraints:
-*   labels array size: minimum 1, maximum 1024
+* labels array size: minimum 1, maximum 1024.
-*   no null items
+* no null items.
-*   no duplicate items
+* no duplicate items.
-*   item length: minimum 1, maximum 60
+* item length: minimum 1, maximum 60.

 To get a list of trackers with labels matching the filter use this API call: